CarlosOrozco88/ui5-tools/README.md

 #### Server

-For local development, with configurable proxy to odata service (Gateway) and proxy to resources (Gateway, CDN SAPUI5, CDN OpenUI5), ui5 version is configurable also.
+For local development, with configurable proxy to one o multiple odata service (Gateway, Other, None) and proxy to resources (Gateway, CDN SAPUI5, CDN OpenUI5, None), ui5 version is configurable also.

 #### Build

-Component-preload.js, checking ui5 version configured for correct build.
-Also creates dbg files, uglify, etc.
+Creates Component-preload.js file, checking configured ui5 version for correct build.
+Also creates dbg files, compile less files, uglify files, replace strings... if needed.
+Is all configurable.

 #### Deployer

-TBD

-#### Tester tools

 TBD